Emma Caldwell murder accused ‘knew he was being found out’, witness tells trial

 She added: “It was written all over his face that he was being found out.”

-The witness said Packer’s version of events regarding his whereabouts on the night of Miss Caldwell’s murder changed from initially claiming he was at home, to later claiming he was working in Aberdeen.
+The witness said Packer’s version of events regarding his whereabouts on the night of Ms Caldwell’s murder changed from initially claiming he was at home, to later claiming he was working in Aberdeen.

 She said: “He was pretty convincing.
 There was a discussion with his parents, with me there.
 They couldn’t prove it – was the words.”